Peach Prime Consultancy

 • Corporate and brand museums for organisations showcasing their history, innovation, and products

-• Immersive experience museums using projection mapping, AR, and VR to create fully digital exhibit environments
+• Immersive experience museums using projection mapping, augmented reality, and virtual reality to create fully digital exhibit environments

-• Exhibit zones within larger entertainment destinations such as theme parks, FECs, and science parks
+• Exhibit zones within larger entertainment destinations such as theme parks, family entertainment centres, and science parks

 Why Choose Peach Prime Consultancy for Museum and Exhibit Design?

-Content-first design approach: Many museum designers begin with the physical environment and fit the content around it.
+Content first design approach: Many museum design firms begin with the physical environment and fit the content around it.
 Peach Prime begins with the content mandate and visitor audience, and designs the environment to serve them.
-This approach ensures the finished museum communicates effectively rather than looking impressive but leaving visitors uncertain about what they experienced.
+This museum design approach ensures the finished museum communicates effectively rather than looking impressive but leaving visitors uncertain about what they experienced.

 Executed museum projects across diverse typologies: Peach Prime has designed children’s museums, science galleries, heritage museums, religious and cultural museums, and corporate exhibit environments.
-This cross-typology experience means we bring proven design approaches from each museum type to every new project, rather than applying a single design template regardless of content or audience.
+This cross typology experience means the company brings proven design approaches from each museum type to every new project in India and worldwide, rather than applying a single design template regardless of content or audience.

 Frequently Asked Questions: Museum Design and Exhibit Planning